What is creative nonfiction?

 Watch the recording of the discussion between directors Kirsten Johnson (Cameraperson and Dick Johnson is Dead) and Sophy Romvari (Still Processing) on telling personal stories through cinema and how film can be used as a tool to process and preserve emotions.

-Confirmed screening access: Stream Still Processing free as part of the workshop.
+Confirmed screening access for July/August 2021 only: Stream Still Processing free as part of the workshop.

-Session 3: August 15 at 2:30 pm ET: How do you collaborate with friends to craft a nonfiction portrait?
+Session 3: How do you craft a nonfiction portrait?

-Confirmed screening access: Watch Raheb’s previous feature, currently unavailable elsewhere, Sleepless Nights (2012)
+Confirmed screening access for July/August 2021 only: Watch Raheb’s previous feature, currently unavailable elsewhere, Sleepless Nights (2012), and Poher Rasmussen’s previous feature, What He Did.

-Robert Greene and Joe Bini will discuss their approach to documentary characters studies and making films without resources.
+Watch the recording of the discussion between Robert Greene and Joe Bini on their approach to documentary characters studies and making films without resources.

-Confirmed screening access: Watch Greene’s Bisbee ’17 free worldwide; it’s currently otherwise unavailable outside the US.
-Bini’s Little Ethiopia will also be available to stream.
+Confirmed screening access: Watch Greene’s Bisbee ’17 free worldwide (Aug 20-22, 2021 only); it’s currently otherwise unavailable outside the US.
+Bini’s Little Ethiopia is available to stream.

 As soon as you buy your ticket…